Douglas Fairbanks Jr.: First National and Warner Bros.

 First National gave Fairbanks a starring role in The Careless Age (1929), and he was reunited with Young in The Forward Pass (1929).
 He was one of many names in The Show of Shows (1929).
 In September 1929, he returned to the stage in a production of The Youngest.
-Victor Halperin cast Fairbanks in the lead of Party Girl (1929). then back at First National. he did a third with Young, Loose Ankles (1930).
+Victor Halperin cast Fairbanks in the lead of Party Girl (1930), and Ted Wilde paired him for a third time with Young in Loose Ankles (1930), back at First National.

-In 1930, Fairbanks Jr. went to Warner Bros. to test for the second lead in Moby Dick (1930).
+In 1930, Fairbanks Jr. went to Warner Bros. to test for the second lead in Moby Dick.
 Although he did not win the part, head of production Darryl F. Zanuck was impressed with Douglas's screen test, and cast him in an important role in The Dawn Patrol directed by Howard Hawks.
 Universal borrowed him to have the lead role in Little Accident (1930) and at Warner Bros., he was in the lead in The Sin Flood (1930).
 He supported Leslie Howard in the prestigious Outward Bound (1930) and was Billie Dove's leading man in One Night at Susie's (1930).